santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 ----
 **21. **

-**Note:**
+**Note: Parameters and their uses**

 ```
 1. Table: Import entire table
 2. column: Import all rows but perticular column
 3. query: Perform any transformation on data
 ```
-The tags column and table should not be used along with query.
+The tags column and/or table should not be used along with query.

 Table and/or column is mutually exclusive with query.